marsctx/Azure-ELK-Deployment/README.md

 - `10.0.0.6`
 - `10.0.0.7`

 The following Beats were installed on the web servers using playbooks and configuration files similar to the ELK container.
 Short descriptions of the Beats and information collected to send to the ELK server are detailed below.
-Both installation playbooks have a `curl` command to pull Beats directly from [elastic.co](https://www.elastic.co/downloads/beats/) database, install using the `dpkg` command, and edit the configuration files with the ones included in this repository.
+The playbooks have a `curl` command to pull Beats directly from [elastic.co](https://www.elastic.co/downloads/beats/) database, install using the `dpkg` command, and edit the configuration files with the ones included in this repository.

 ### Filebeat